-- As of Week 25 WNV activity has been reported from a number of areas in the United States (Table 7). - As of Week 24 North Dakota is reporting one (1) WNV positive bird (Table 7). - As of Week 24 South Dakota is reporting one (1) WNV human case and multiple WNV positive mosquito pools (Table 7). - Additional up to date U.S. WNV information can be obtained by visiting the United States Geological Survey's 'Arbonet Website' at http://diseasemaps.usgs.gov/mapviewer/
+- As of Week 26 WNV activity has been reported from a number of areas in the United States (Table 7). - As of Week 26 North Dakota is reporting three (3) WNV positive bird (Table 7), two (2) positive mosquito pools and one (1) WNV positive human case. - As of Week 24 South Dakota is reporting one (1) WNV human case and multiple WNV positive mosquito pools (Table 7). - Additional up to date U.S. WNV information can be obtained by visiting the United States Geological Survey's 'Arbonet Website' at http://diseasemaps.usgs.gov/mapviewer/